JarateKing/Kattis-Grind-Setup/Readme.md

-# Kattis Grind
+# Kattis Grind Setup

-A repo of solved Kattis problems.
+This is a setup used for solving problems on [Kattis](https://open.kattis.com/).

 ## Usage